getreu/tp-note/docs/source/tpnote--manual.md

 * which of _Tp-Note_'s internal markup renderer is used and

-* the HTML template, that defines the visual appearance (colours, fonts etc.) of the rendition.
+* the HTML template, that defines the visual appearance (colours, fonts, etc.) of the rendition.

 Please refer to [Tp-Note's man-page] to learn how to register a file extension with a particular markup renderer or to learn